 Every morning our family dogs, Ruby and Harmony, get up and stretch.
 They seem to sense the tightness and muscle / fascia inactivity from sleeping and respond to the physical signals right then and there.

 They don’t get up late and rush to work, forgetting about their body … We all know where that path can lead.

-From personal experience I’ve found that enhancing body awareness and building better body maps are a key ingredient to having a more flexible body.
+From personal experience I’ve found that enhancing body awareness and building better body maps are key ingredients to having a more flexible body.

-And after I practiced flexibility training in this way it really works.
+And after I practiced flexibility training in this way, I found it works really well.

 You can say good bye to thinking you have to do hour long intense stretching sessions.

 Animals seem to focus less on relaxing in specific positions and more about actual movement.
 Perhaps it’s because they need it to move with agility away from predators, or towards things that they would like to eat and to play with.